SMotaal/types/CONTRIBUTING.md

 This is my personal website, so if you are wanting to contribute, you are awesome… thanks!

+> **Critical** — This document may not be up-to-date!
+>
+> Markout and other aspects of my site are currently being refactored into a separate open source framework in [out•mark](https://github.com/outmark/).

 ## Getting Started

 There are a number of separate repositories, each bring something to https://smotaal.io and so you might want to connect if you are not sure where to dive.